rwcitek/docker/A_Gentle_Introduction_To_Docker/volumes.md

 # volumes that persist
 docker volume list
 ```
-Notice that the ones that persisted are the named volume and any that were mounted from the host.
+Notice that the ones that persisted were the named and the mapped volumes.
-That is, the anonymous volumes were automatically removed.
+That is, the instance and the anonymous volumes were automatically removed.

 ### Persistent anonymous volumes
 However, there is a way to create persistent anonymous volumes: don't use the `--rm` option: